joekariuki3/airbnb-clone-project/README.md

    Offers both RESTful and GraphQL APIs for seamless data access and integration.
 These APIs ensure flexibility and scalability for front-end and third-party service integration.
 7. ### Asynchronous Task Handling
    Utilizes Celery and Redis to handle background tasks such as sending notifications or processing payments.
 This ensures responsiveness and efficiency across the platform.

+## API Security

+Security is a critical aspect of the Airbnb Clone project to ensure user trust, protect sensitive data, and maintain the integrity of all operations.
+The following key measures will be implemented to safeguard the backend APIs:

+1. ### Authentication

+   Token-based authentication will be used to verify user identity before granting access to protected endpoints.

+   This prevents unauthorized access and ensures that only registered users can perform actions such as booking properties or editing listings.

+2. ### Authorization

+   Role-based access control (RBAC) will restrict access to certain features based on user roles.

+   This protects resources by ensuring users can only perform actions they’re permitted to. e.g., a guest cannot modify someone else’s property listing.

+3. ### Rate Limiting

+   Limits the number of requests a user or client can make in a defined time window to prevent abuse (e.g., brute force attacks or API flooding).

+   This enhances system stability and reduces the risk of denial-of-service (DoS) attacks or overuse of backend resources.

+4. ### Data Encryption

+   Sensitive data such as passwords will be hashed using strong algorithms, and HTTPS will be enforced for all communication.

+   This ensures that personal and payment data remain secure during storage and transmission, reducing the risk of leaks or interception.

+5. ### Input Validation & Sanitization

+   All incoming data will be validated and sanitized to prevent injection attacks and enforce data integrity.

+   This protects against common attack vectors like SQL injection, cross-site scripting (XSS), and malformed requests that could compromise the system.